wso2/docs-apk/en/docs/control-plane/apk-as-gateway-in-apim/start-apk-cp-to-dp-k8s.md

         helm install <chart-name> <repository-name>/wso2am-cp --version <version-of-APIM> -f <path-to-values.yaml-file>
         ```

-4. Install NGINX Ingress Controller.
+1. Install the NGINX Ingress Controller.

     Please refer to the <a href="https://kubernetes.github.io/ingress-nginx/deploy/#local-development-clusters" target="_blank">NGINX Ingress Controller</a> documentation for more information.

-#### Setup WSO2 Kubernetes Gateway Agent 1.3.0
+#### Set up WSO2 Kubernetes Gateway Agent 1.3.0

 !!!Note
-    Kubernetes Gateway Agent Provide a connection between APIM Control Plane and Kubernetes Gateway.
+    The Kubernetes Gateway Agent provides the connection between the APIM Control Plane and the Kubernetes Gateway.

-1. Create a new helm repository with the latest kubernetes gateway agent release using the following command.
-Let's consider the ```<repository-name>``` as ```wso2apkagent``` for this guide.
+1. Create a new Helm repository with the latest Kubernetes Gateway Agent release using the following command.
+Let's consider the `<repository-name>` as `wso2apkagent` for this guide.

     === "4.5.0"
         ```console